shathev002/Portfolio/README.md

 ## Usage

-To view the HTML code adjusted you can refer to the html file and to view the CSS properties you can refer to the css file under the assets folder.
+To view the HTML code you can refer to the html file and to view the CSS properties you can refer to the css file under the assets folder.

 To view the actual webpage please refer to the following url link.